Nosebleeds: First aid

-- The nosebleed follows an accident, a fall or an injury to your head, including a punch in the face that may have broken your nose
+- The nosebleed follows a fall or an accident.
+Bleeding after a fall or an injury to the head or face could mean that you have broken the nose.

 When to contact your doctor

-- You experience frequent nosebleeds.
-You may need a blood vessel cauterized.
-Cautery is a technique in which the blood vessel is burned with an electric current, silver nitrate or a laser.
-Your doctor may pack your nose with special gauze or an inflatable latex balloon to put pressure on the blood vessel and stop the bleeding.
+- You have nosebleeds often.
+You may need to have a blood vessel cauterized.
+Cautery is a method that burns and seals blood vessels using electric current, silver nitrate or a laser.
+Also, a care provider might pack the nose with special gauze or an inflatable latex balloon.
+Both packing methods put pressure on the blood vessel and stop the bleeding.